Supreme Court won't revive school's transgender bathroom ban - WTMJ

 WASHINGTON (AP) — The Supreme Court on Monday rejected a Virginia school board’s appeal to reinstate its transgender bathroom ban.

 Over two dissenting votes, the justices left in place lower court rulings that found the policy unconstitutional.
-The case involved former high school student Gavin Grimm, who filed a federal lawsuit after he was told he could not use the boys’ bathroom at his public high school.
+The case involved former high school student Gavin Grimm, who filed a federal lawsuit after he was told he could not use the boys bathroom at his public high school.
+Justices Samuel Alito and Clarence Thomas voted to hear the board’s appeal.

 The Gloucester County, Virginia, school board’s policy required Grimm to use restrooms that corresponded with his biological sex — female — or private bathrooms.